zeno-ml/zeno-hub/DEVELOPMENT.md

 Refer to the DEVELOPMENT.md files in the respective Zeno subsystem that you would like to release.
 It is best to deploy [Zeno's backend](./backend/DEVELOPMENT.md#deployment) first, then deploy the [frontend](./frontend/DEVELOPMENT.md#deployment).

+## Building docker images on ECS

+You can build docker images on Amazon ECS using the included `buildspec.yml` file.
+To do so, you need to have the following environment variables set:
+- AWS_ACCOUNT_ID: Your account ID
+- AWS_REGION: The region you're building in
+- DOCKER_USERNAME: A username for docker to pull docker images
+- DOCKER_PASSWORD: The password for the username